Soap: 16th–17th century

+Modern period

 Industrially manufactured bar soaps became available in the late 18th century, as advertising campaigns in Europe and America promoted popular awareness of the relationship between cleanliness and health.
 In modern times, the use of soap has become commonplace in industrialized nations due to a better understanding of the role of hygiene in reducing the population size of pathogenic microorganisms.

-19th century

 Until the Industrial Revolution, soapmaking was conducted on a small scale and the product was rough.
 In 1780, James Keir established a chemical works at Tipton, for the manufacture of alkali from the sulfates of potash and soda, to which he afterwards added a soap manufactory.
 The method of extraction proceeded on a discovery of Keir's.
 In 1790, Nicolas Leblanc discovered how to make alkali from common salt.
 Andrew Pears started making a high-quality, transparent soap, Pears soap, in 1807 in London.
 His son-in-law, Thomas J. Barratt, became the brand manager (the first of its kind) for Pears in 1865.
 In 1882, Barratt recruited English actress and socialite Lillie Langtry to become the poster-girl for Pears soap, making her the first celebrity to endorse a commercial product.